-Through informal consultation with the USFWS Oklahoma Ecological Services, the USACE determined the Emergency Action did not adversely affect any species except for the ABB and NLEB.
+Through formal consultation with the USFWS Oklahoma Ecological Services Office, the USACE determined the Emergency Action did not adversely affect any species except for the ABB and NLEB.
 USACE determined the subsequent disposal within bottomland hardwood forest habitat at the site Below Lock 16 by presence, may affect, and is likely to adversely affect ABB.
-USACE determined the clearing of vegetation for this disposal site, may affect and is likely to adversely affect NLEB.
-At the time of the Emergency Action, it was not feasible to conduct presence/absence surveys; therefore, the USACE has assumed presence.
+It was determined the clearing of vegetation for the disposal site, may affect and is likely to adversely affect NLEB.
+At the time of the Emergency Action, it was not feasible to conduct presence/absence surveys; therefore, the USACE assumes presence of both species.
 Avoidance and mitigation at the time of Emergency Action implementation was not possible.
 The incidental take associated with the Below Lock 16 disposal site will be permanent and the site will most likely be utilized in the future because it has already been adversely impacted by sediment.